SumitraBadrinathan/psci-338/README.md

 * Reading in data and data manipulation: Reading in and manipulating data on Amnesty's International's assessment of state terror in 1994

-* Graphics and data visualization
+* Graphics and data visualization:

 * Repeated iterations